frederic-perez/AmE-dictionary/data/dictionary.md

 __expedient__
 __expedite__ _v_ :dart::nine::m: (expedited, expediting) To speed up the progress of or execute quickly. _Wear easy on/off shoes to expedite security, take off your belt and clear out your pockets._
 __expedited shipping__ _n_ (vs _regular shipping_) Expedited shipping is a fast delivery or shipping freight option that promises faster than usual shipping speeds compared to standard shipping options.
+__expeditious__ _adj_ /ek-spuh-DISH-usv/ Expeditious is a formal word that is used to describe someone acting in a quick and efficient way, or something done in such a manner. _Known for their expeditious service, the restaurant staff had the family’s order ready in less than no time._
 __expeditiously__
 __expendable<sup>1</sup>__ _adj_
 __expendable<sup>2</sup>__ _n_ Something that is expendable.